 In 2018, NPPD implemented a Large Customer Interruptible Rate Schedule (Special Power Product No. 8), which is available to eligible wholesale customers, as well as an Interruptible Service Rider Rate Schedule (INT Rider), which is available to retail customers.
 Under these rate schedules, NPPD may call for curtailment of a portion of the customer's load (i.e., Non-Firm Service) under certain defined conditions (i.e., SPP System Emergency, High SPP Energy Prices, & Management of NPPD's Annual Peak Demand).
 NPPD is able to claim this non-firm, or interruptible load as a reduction in Net Peak Demand for purposes of establishing its annual Resource Adequacy Requirement (RAR) with SPP.
 NPPD currently has one customer taking service under the interruptible rate schedule.
-NPPD has also worked with another customer to offer its interruptible load as a reduction to its annual RAR in our base assumptions.
+NPPD has also worked with another customer to offer its interruptible load into the Integrated Market as a Demand Response Resource (DRR) and NPPD could claim this load as a reduction to its annual RAR in our base assumptions.
 While the current number of customers taking service under the interruptible rate is small, NPPD anticipates more customers will take advantage of this rate schedule in the future.